top of page

 SAM_6846.JPG

 Below - The next 'set' of webbing is a spare rifleman's set.
-The small Rigger pouches are all from HTC.
-The Musette bag is an original.
-The T-Handle has been shortened to suit jumping with.
+The small Rigger Pouches are all from HTC.
+The Musette Bag is an original.
+The T-Handle has been shortened to make it less cumbersome during parachute jumping.
 There is a first aid pouch almost hidden under the drop rope.
-Still need to add a M1 Garand bayonet and scabbard.
+I still need to add an M1 Garand bayonet and scabbard.

 SAM_6847.JPG

-A few links straight to some companies that supply kit, you can see the rubbish that SOF sells and compare it against better.
-For the best, go to HTC first, then WW2 impression and then ATF.
-Others can simply supply what you need, but it certainly wont excite you or be as good.
-Never rule out buying original items though, they just take some hunting out and some effort to find.
+A few links straight to some companies that supply kit.
+You can take a look at the rubbish SOF sells and compare it against better.
+For the best, go to HTC first, then WW2 Impressions, and then ATF.
+Others can simply supply what you need, but it certainly won't excite you or be as good.
+Never rule out buying original items though, they just take some effort in hunting them down.

-The examples below are original belts so give you an idea of what colour originals are, please bare in mind that, dirt, grease, sweat, oils, rain, food, drinks and time will alter the colour of original items.
+The examples below are original belts to give you an idea of what colour originals are.
+Please bear in mind that, dirt, grease, sweat, oils, rain, food, drinks and time will alter the colour of original items.

 ammo-belts.jpeg

 Now for a few examples of the worst of the worst reproduction items...
 The items below can only be described as yellow crap!
-Not only wafer thin and a weird colour of yellowy-orangey-khaki, some items are just weird!
-The rifle belt show on the below right is missing all the holes to attach them to the suspenders?
-Ooops... who over looked that!
-If you have any doubts about what your thinking of buying, please get in touch.
+Not only wafer thin and a weird colour of yellowy-orangey-khaki, but some items are also just weird!
+The rifle belt shown below right is missing all the eyelet holes to attach them to the suspenders!
+Ooops... who overlooked that!
+If you have any doubts about what you're thinking of buying, please get in touch.
 No points anyone wasting money on anything which is either wrong or just worthless crap!

 repro-pistol-belt_med_hr.jpeg